martinharhammer/Fair_Basketball_With_Skeleton_Tracking/README.md

 ```
 python -m game_logic
 ```
-4. (Optional) Recompute on the current game or precompute on a new game recording Place video at the configured path (e.g., `precompute/video/<name>.mp4`).<br>
+4. (Optional) Recompute on the current game or precompute on a new game recording<br>
+Place video at the configured path (e.g., `precompute/video/<name>.mp4`).<br>
 Place required models at their configured locations (see `config.json`).<br>
    - Works best with the Molten BG5000 ball.